PreschoolKindergartenFirst Grade

 Script 3: "The Weather Reporter" - Acknowledging Transience

-To a child, a big feeling can feel like it will last forever, which is terrifying.
+To a child, a big feeling can feel like it will last forever, and that is terrifying.
 Your role is to be a calm weather reporter, reminding them that all weather, even a hurricane, eventually passes.
-This teaches them that they are not their emotion; they are the sky in which the emotion is happening.
+This helps them learn they are not their emotion.
+They are the sky where the emotion is happening.

 Your Script: